adrn/gala/docs/integrate/index.rst

     >>> import astropy.units as u
     >>> import numpy as np
-    >>> import gary.integrate as gi
+    >>> import gala.integrate as gi
-    >>> from gary.units import galactic
+    >>> from gala.units import galactic

 Getting Started
 ===============

 All of the integrator classes have the same basic call structure.
-To create an integrator object, you pass in a function that evaluates derivatives of, for example, phase-space coordinates, then you call the `~gary.integrate.Integrator.run` method while specifying timestep information.
+To create an integrator object, you pass in a function that evaluates derivatives of, for example, phase-space coordinates, then you call the `~gala.integrate.Integrator.run` method while specifying timestep information.

 The integration function must accept, at minimum, two arguments: the current time, ``t``,